jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 - **interval**{:#interval}: The difference in [pitch](#pitch) between two [tones](#tone).

 - **modal**{:#modal}: Music which has the characteristics of a [mode](#mode).
-Also commonly used to refer to music based on one of the 5 diatonic [church modes](#church-mode) *other than* the Ionian (major) or Aeolian (minor).
+Also commonly used to refer to music based on one of the 5 [diatonic modes](#diatonic-mode) *other than* the Ionian (major) or Aeolian (minor).

 - **mode**{:#mode}: A type of scale which results from distilling a tonal vocabulary down to a set of individual tones,